Invariant Aggregator for Defending against Federated Backdoor Attacks: Related Work

 \section{Related Work}

 \textbf{Backdoor Attack.} Common backdoor attacks aim at misleading the model predictions using a trigger \citep{Liu2018TrojaningAO}.
 The trigger can be digital \citep{pmlr-v108-bagdasaryan20a}, physical \citep{Wenger2021BackdoorAA}, semantic \citep{NEURIPS2020_b8ffa41d}, or invisible \citep{Li2021InvisibleBA}.
 Recent works extended backdoor attacks to the federated learning setting and proposed effective improvements such as gradient scaling \citep{pmlr-v108-bagdasaryan20a} or generating edge-case backdoor samples \citep{NEURIPS2020_b8ffa41d}.
-The state-of-the-art edge-case backdoor attack shows that using backdoor samples with low probability density on benign clients (i.e., unlikely samples w.r.t. the training distribution) are hard to defend in the federated learning setting.
+The edge-case backdoor attack shows that using backdoor samples with low probability density on benign clients (i.e., unlikely samples w.r.t. the training distribution) is hard to detect and defend in the federated learning setting.

 \textbf{Centralized Defense.} There is a line of work proposing centralized defenses against backdoor attacks where the main aim is either detecting the backdoor samples \citep{NEURIPS2018_280cf18b} or purifying the model parameters that are poisoned \citep{li2021anti}.
-However, applying such centralized defense to federated learning systems is in practice infeasible due to limited access to the client data in many implementations.
+However, applying such centralized defense to federated learning systems is infeasible in practice due to limited client data access in many implementations.